AntChainOpenLabs/AntChainBridgePluginSDK/CONTRIBUTING.md

 We recommend that developers following the rules [here](https://jeffkreeftmeijer.com/git-flow/git-flow.png).

 - Branch `main` with stable code and tags on it.
-- Branch `develop` for "next release" development.
+- Branches starting with prefix `dev/` for "next release" development.
 - Feature branches start with prefix `feat/`
 - Release branches start with prefix `release/`
 - Hotfix branches start with prefix `hotfix/`

 ## Contributing

-- Fork the repository.
+- Fork the repository or create branches.
 - Checkout your branch like a feature or bugfix.
-- Make a pull request to the `develop` branch of this repository.
+- Make a pull request to the development branch of this repository.
 - Wait for review and PR merged.

 ---